What is the LG SN11RG?

 An Ultra HD Blu-ray player and game console were connected directly to the soundbar using the available HDMI inputs, while all the other sources were connected to the TV, and their audio sent back via HDMI-ARC.
 If your TV doesn’t support ARC, you can use the optical digital connection, but this means you won’t benefit from HDMI-CEC.

-For testing, I used a Panasonic DP-UB820 4K Blu-ray player and Sony PS4 game console connected directly to the soundbar, and a Manhattan T3-R Freeview HD set-top box connected directly to an LG 77C9 OLED TV.
+For testing, I used an LG UP970 4K Blu-ray player and Sony PS4 game console connected directly to the soundbar, and a Manhattan T3-R Freeview HD set-top box and Panasonic DP-UB820 4K Blu-ray player connected directly to an LG 77C9 OLED TV.
 The TV’s ARC capability with Atmos was tested using its Netflix, Disney+ and Apple TV+ apps, and its eARC capabilities were tested by connecting the 4K disc player to the TV and sending lossless audio back via HDMI-ARC.

 You need to use the Google Home app to connect to a Wi-Fi network, but this process is quick and easy.
 You should also be able to setup the Google Assistant quickly and easily using this app.
 You can create a Bluetooth connection by selecting the BT function, and I paired the soundbar to my iPhone X, allowing me to test the quality of streamed music.